Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 ## Conclusion & Key Learning:

 The CNN models are suitable for image classification as it trains well with fewer parameter when compared to Fully Connected model.
+The CNN model from scratch achieves accuracy of ~80%, while incorporating transfer learning using VGG-Face increased the accuracy to over 90%.

 Key learning:
 - Image pre-process (specifically the bounding box) helps the model train better especially with limited dataset (4000 training images).